auth0/laravel-auth0/docs/Configuration.md

 Finally, it loads environment variables from the host environment.

-Note that duplicate configuration keys will be overwritten by the last value loaded, so the host environment variables will always override any matching values set in JSON or dotenv files.
+Duplicate configuration data is overwritten by the value from the last source loaded.
+For example, if the `AUTH0_DOMAIN` environment variable is set in both the `.env` file and the host environment, the value from the host environment will be used.

+Although JSON configuration keys are different from their associated environment variable counterparts, these are translated automatically by the SDK.
+For example, the `domain` key in the JSON configuration files is translated to the `AUTH0_DOMAIN` environment variable.

 ### Default Behavior